-5.7.2 Arrangements for the dissemination of severe weather warnings i) Responsibility of water undertakers
+5.7.2 Arrangements for the dissemination of severe weather warnings

 It may be possible for UUW to provide severe weather warnings to the licensee.
 This will be subject to the appropriate fee and agreement from the information provider.

 5.7.3 Emergency contacts